-Danny had to give up work some years ago, on advice from his doctor.
-Solvents that were part of his work environment were causing health issues.
-Before he left work there was not enough time to pay off a couple of debts: a credit card and a finance company loan.
-His damaged health and subsequent incapacity for paid employment meant he had to cope with a major shift in lifestyle.
+Danny* had to give up work some years ago on advice from his doctor, because the solvents that were part of his work environment were causing him significant health issues.
+Unfortunately, before he left his job, he didn’t have enough time to pay off a couple of debts – a credit card and a finance company loan.
+His damaged health meant he couldn’t find other paid employment and suddenly had to cope with a major change in lifestyle.

-Note: all names including those of the loan companies have been changed.
-Any re-publishing of these case studies need the permission of Ngā Tāngata Microfinance Ltd.
+*Note: names, including those of the loan companies, have been changed.
+Any re-publishing of these case studies needs the permission of Ngā Tāngata Microfinance Ltd.